lordmauve/codex/codex-rs/README.md

 codex
 ```

 You can also download a platform-specific release directly from our [GitHub Releases](https://github.com/openai/codex/releases).

-### Verify downloaded releases

-Detailed guidance for verifying the Sigstore provenance bundles that ship with every release is available in [`docs/release-attestations.md`](./docs/release-attestations.md).
+Detailed guidance for verifying the release artifacts is available in [`docs/release-attestations.md`](../docs/release-attestations.md).

 ## What's new in the Rust CLI